Standby power

-Standby power, also called vampire power, vampire draw, phantom load, ghost load or leaking electricity refers to the way electric power is consumed by electronic and electrical appliances while they are switched off (but are designed to draw some power) or in standby mode.
-This only occurs because some devices claimed to be "switched off" on the electronic interface, but are in a different state.
-Switching off at the plug, or disconnecting from the power point, can solve the problem of standby power completely.
-In fact, switching off at the power point is effective enough, there is no need to disconnect all devices from the power point.
-Some such devices offer remote controls and digital clock features to the user, while other devices, such as power adapters for disconnected electronic devices, consume power without offering any features (sometimes called no-load power).
-All of the above examples, such as the remote control, digital clock functions and—in the case of adapters, no-load power—are switched off just by switching off at the power point.
-However, for some devices with built-in internal battery, such as a phone, the standby functions can be stopped by removing the battery instead.
+Standby power or idle power is the electric power electrical appliances consume while in standby mode.
+It only occurs because some devices claim to be "switched off" on the electronic interface but are actually in a different state (standby mode) such as to power a clock or allow for remote control power-on.
+Idle current is the electric current electrical appliances draw while in standby mode.

-In the past, standby power was largely a non-issue for users, electricity providers, manufacturers, and government regulators.
-In the first decade of the twenty-first century, awareness of the issue grew and it became an important consideration for all parties.
-Up to the middle of the decade, standby power was often several watts or even tens of watts per appliance.
+In the past, standby power was primarily a non-issue for users, electricity providers, manufacturers, and government regulators.
+In the twenty-first century's first decade, awareness of the issue grew, becoming essential for all parties.
+Up to the middle of the decade, standby power was often several watts or tens of watts per appliance.
 By 2010, regulations were in place in most developed countries restricting standby power of devices sold to one watt (and half that from 2013).

+Vampire power, also known as vampire draw, vampire load, phantom power, phantom draw, phantom load, or ghost load, is the electric power electrical appliances consume while energized but not in any use (including standby mode).
+Vampire current is the electric current electrical appliances draw while energized but not in any use.
+Vampire device is an appliance that has vampire power.

+Vampire devices still consume a small amount of power despite not being in use and such power is a complete waste.
+For all vampire devices, just turning off the power plug or power brick (where possible) or disconnecting it from the power point (mains) can completely solve the problem of vampire power consumption.
+Having a mains outlets with power switches or a power strip with a power switch eliminates the need to disconnect all devices from the power-point.

 Definition

-Standby power is electrical power used by appliances and equipment while switched off or not performing their primary function, often waiting to be activated by a remote controller.
-That power is consumed by internal or external power supplies, remote control receivers, text or light displays, circuits energized when the device is plugged in even when switched off.
+Standby power is electrical power used by appliances and equipment while switched off or not performing their primary function, often waiting to be activated by a remote control.
+That power is consumed by internal or external power supplies, remote control receivers, text or light displays, and circuits energized when the device is plugged in, even when switched off.

-While this definition is inadequate for technical purposes, there is as yet no formal definition; an international standards committee is developing a definition and test procedure.
+While this definition is inadequate for technical purposes, there is no formal definition; an international standards committee is developing a definition and test procedure.

-The term is often used more loosely for any device that continuously must use a small amount of power even when not active; for example a telephone answering machine must be available at all times to receive calls, switching off to save power is not an option.
+The term is often used more loosely for any device that continuously must use a small amount of power even when not active; for example, a telephone answering machine must be available at all times to receive calls, and switching off to save energy is not an option.
 Timers, powered thermostats, and the like are other examples.
-An uninterruptible power supply could be considered to be wasting standby power only when the computer it protects is off.
-Disconnecting standby power proper is at worst inconvenient; powering down completely, for example an answering machine not dealing with a call, renders it useless.
+An uninterruptible power supply could be considered to waste standby power only when the computer it protects is off.
+Properly disconnecting standby power is, at worst, inconvenient; powering down completely, for example, an answering machine not handling a call, renders it useless.